Katze putzt sich ständig

 In addition to more intensive grooming, the opposite is also possible: your cat neglects grooming and its fur looks dull and shaggy .
 Dull and matte fur does not necessarily mean that your cat no longer grooms itself.
 A lack of nutrients - for example due to poor quality food - can also make the hair look dull.
 Parasites or various organic diseases can also be behind shaggy fur.

 If you notice that your cat is no longer grooming itself adequately, it may be that it is in pain and is therefore avoiding touching certain parts of its body.
-It is also possible that older or overweight cats in particular can no longer reach all parts of their body with their tongue.
+It may also be that older or overweight cats in particular are no longer able to reach all parts of their body with their tongue.
 In these cases, you can help your cat to groom itself by brushing its fur .

 Cleaning behavior as a health indicator